-Student Projects
+Student projects

-The EPM group offers projects to BSc and MSc students spanning experimental, observational and theoretical aspects of Earth and planetary magnetism.
+The EPM group offers projects to Bachelor's and Master's students spanning experimental, observational and theoretical aspects of Earth and planetary magnetism.
 Some example projects and staff contact details are listed below.
 Other projects can be designed for students interested in particular topics.
-Please contact us if you are interested or require further information.
-MSc projects are listed first, then BSc projects lower down the page.

-BSc projects
+Bachelor's projects

 The mineral-magnetic compositions of sand samples collected along the Pacific coast of Namibia and Angola will be investigated by hysteresis and susceptibility measurements between room temperature and 700°C. The thermal variation of the magnetic pattern of the samples provides information about the magnetic carriers and their source areas.
 Knowing the source areas is a key to deduce eolian transport mechanism during desertification.
 In combination with published climate information these data will be used to reconstruct the development of the Namibian Sand Sea since early Miocene.
 This project addresses students with interests in geophysical experiments in the context of the broad field of landscape development.